erosson/ch2plan/CONTRIBUTING.md

-# TODO: finish writing CONTRIBUTING file

-## Getting started
+# Contributing to the CH2 tree planner

+Want to add something/fix something in the skill tree planner?
+I take pull requests.
 Thanks for your interest!

+## Getting started/Running the website locally

 - Install Ubuntu Linux, probably: https://www.ubuntu.com/
   - I haven't tested anything on Windows or other flavors of Linux, but feel free to try!
 A VM should work fine too.
 - Install NodeJS: https://nodejs.org/en/download/
 - Install Yarn: https://yarnpkg.com/lang/en/docs/install/#debian-stable
 - Configure your editor for Elm: https://guide.elm-lang.org/install.html .
 Most of our code is written in Elm.
-  - No need to _install_ Elm - that happens automatically in the next step.
+  - No need to _install_ Elm - that happens automatically in the next step, running `yarn`.
   - Elm code that hasn't been run through `elm-format` will fail automated tests!
 - Configure your editor to run [prettier](https://prettier.io) on save: https://prettier.io/docs/en/editors.html
   - JS and JSON that hasn't been run through `prettier` will fail automated tests!